Maozheng6/Maozheng/README.md

 [Project webpage](https://maozheng6.github.io/VT/), <a href="https://dl.acm.org/doi/pdf/10.1145/3472749.3474742"><img  src="pdf.gif" width="20" >  <br/>

-Developped an end-to-end Android APP for a new text correction and text formatting method with voice and touch input.
+Developed an end-to-end Android APP for a new text correction and text formatting method with voice and touch input.
 Converted voice input to executable text correction or formatting commands.
 Implemented a 3-gram language model and word embedding model on Android phones to correct text.
 Carried out a user study which proved that the proposed method reduced 31% text editing time and 48% text correction time from the iOS Voice Control. <br/>

 <br/>